Junjiequan/job_test/README.md

 prefers-reduced-motion: reduce used for anyone who prefer not to see animation & transitions.

-Flickity API were used for slider effect.
+Flickity library were used for slider effect.

 Slider settings : random image on refresh, slide image ( per 3s ), click or drag stops auto slide.